perlindgren/input-linux-tools/README.md

 ## Gamepads

-While `evdev` supports gamepads (joysticks), however support is not yet implemenented.
-(The built in gamepad support of Bevy is quite good.)
+While `evdev` supports gamepads (joysticks), this library currently provides no abstraction of gamepads.
+(Bevy already support multiple gamepad devices so there is no urgent need.)

 ---